emersonrp/WxMOO/README.md

 * Incomplete MCP/2.1 implementation -- mcp-notify is implemented, but mcp-cord is not, though the client lies and says it is.
 * Starting in on MCP packages: dns-org-mud-moo-simpleedit -- currently it's hard-coded to launch gvim, but that'll be a preference later;  also dns-com-awns-status, which goes to STDERR.
 * It breaks horribly if you try many of the menu items.
+* Saving prefs now works, for the small set of prefs it honors.
+As new prefs get added, they'll Just Work.

 To do:
 * Basic quality of life things like keyboard shortcuts.
-* Saving prefs, fonts, colors, sizes, etc.  Themes are on the roadmap.
 * MCP 2.1 completed.
 It does the version dance with the server (both the MCP version, and mcp-negotiate package-version), but ignores whatever it sees.
 Also mcp-cord isn't implemented at all.
 * Proper list of 'worlds' / accounts, MOOs, what-have-you.
 Pondering schemes to scrape online MOO lists to offer suggestions.
 * object browser, like MacMOOSE but hopefully nicer.